xmtp/xmtp-web/packages/react-sdk/README.md

 ### Include styles

-If you're going to use any of the included components, you'll need to also include their styles.
-To do so, simply import the styles into your project from the package.
+To use any of the included components, you must also include their styles.
+To do so, import the styles from the package into your project.

 ```ts
 import "@xmtp/react-sdk/styles.css";